Gigas002/wau/README.md

 ## configuration

-See the repo's `config.toml` and `manifest.toml` files for example with default values and explanations
+see the repo's `config.toml` and `manifest.toml` files for example with default values and explanations

 ## usage